floweredscarf/su25/policies/incompletes.md

 **Q: How will my exam grade be calculated if the semester I'm resolving incomplete has a different policy ?**

-A: We will calculate your grade according to the exam policies of this semester (Spring 2025).
+A: We will calculate your grade according to the exam policies of this semester (Summer 2025).

 ### Assignment Incomplete Logistics